MagedSaeed/anonymous-hf/README.md

 ## Walkthrough: shipping a runnable model with a Colab notebook

-A common reviewer comment is *"the paper claims X, but I can't reproduce it."* or *"the model and dataset is not publickly available to experiment with it."* The optional **Colab link** feature on each repo allows you to attach a notebook that loads files directly from the anonymous URL, so visitors can run your model in one click and interact with it without ever seeing your HuggingFace handle and breaking the anonymity.
+A common reviewer comment is *"the paper claims X, but I can't reproduce it without unavailable code/dataset,"* or *"the model and dataset are not publicly available to experiment with."* The optional **Colab link** on each repo allows you to attach a notebook that loads files directly from the anonymous URL, tailored to the specific dataset/model setup, so visitors can run your model and interact with it while maintaining double-blind anonymity.

 **1) As the author** — push a fine-tuned model or a dataset to a HuggingFace branch, submit the branch URL here, and you'll get a shareable viewer URL like `https://anonymous-hf.up.railway.app/a/{id}/`.

-**2) Create a Colab notebook** that pulls the repo from the matching API endpoint (`/api/a/{id}/download/`) and loads it with the standard HuggingFace tooling — three lines for a dataset, four for a model:
+**2) [Optional]: Create a Colab notebook** that pulls the repo from the matching API endpoint (`/api/a/{id}/download/`) and loads it with the standard HuggingFace tooling — three lines for a dataset, four for a model:

 ```python
 # Download the repository